leporo/yammy/README.md

 Yammy: A better way to create a Django/Jinja template
 =====================================================

 Yammy is not a template engine.
-It's translator does not handle expressions or condition blocks.
+The Yammy's translator does not handle expressions or condition blocks.
-Yammy strips unnecessary parts from HTML template and makes the template patch-exchange-friendly.
+Yammy strips unnecessary parts from HTML template and makes the template collaboration-friendly.

-    Yammy Template → Django/Jinja HTML Template → Web Page

 Basic Usage
 -----------

+Yammy Template → Django/Jinja HTML Template → Web Page

     >>> from yammy import yammy_to_html
     >>> yammy_to_html('template.yammy', 'template.html')